Air India black box recovered after crash that killed 241 onboard and several others on the ground

 Thailand flight delayed by threat

-A bomb threat message on Air India flight AI 379, which was bound for New Delhi from Phuket International Airport in southern Thailand, was found in a lavatory shortly after the plane took off Friday, officials said.
+Separately, a bomb threat message was found Friday on Air India flight AI 379, which was bound for New Delhi from Phuket International Airport in southern Thailand.
+The message was found in a lavatory shortly after the plane took off, officials said.

 The airport and airline said that the pilot wished to resume the flight and the plane took off again in the afternoon without one passenger who didn't want to continue.

 Rajesh Roy reported from New Delhi, and Aijaz Hussain from Srinagar.
-Jintamas Saksornchai in Bangkok, and Piyush Nagpal in Ahmedabad, India, contributed to this report.
+Jintamas Saksornchai in Bangkok, Piyush Nagpal in Ahmedabad, India, and Josh Funk in Omaha, Nebraska contributed to this report.

 Credit: AP